Wednesday, April 10, 2019

 Potassic alteration at the Copper King mine

 Caledonia Resources Inc. of Canada later leased State Section 36 in 1987 for additional drilling.
 Preliminary results showed a higher grade zone of 4.5 million tons averaging 0.044 opt Au, or about 200,000 contained ounces of gold.
 Later, Compass Minerals of Reno (1995) did additional drilling finding more mineralization.
-Additional investigations by the author and several companies including Saratoga Gold identified what appears to be a copper-gold deposit with a potential of 2 million ounce gold-copper equivalent.
+Additional investigations by Hausel and several companies including Saratoga Gold identified what appears to be a copper-gold deposit with a potential of 2 million ounce gold-copper equivalent.
 Now, US Gold's report indicates that the Copper King contains 926,000 Measured and Indicated ounces of gold with 223 mm pounds of copper and an inferred gold resource of 174,000 Inferred ounces of gold with 62.5 mm pounds of copper.
-In other words, drilling has identified 1.1 million ounces of gold with some copper.
+In other words, drilling has identified 1.1 million ounces of gold with copper.

 Hydrothermally altered rock at the Rambler prospect

-From recent investigations, it is apparent that there is a geophysical anomaly to the west of the known mineralized body as well as a distinct fault break along the eastern part of the ore body which down-dropped the ore to an unknown depth.
+From recent investigations, it is apparent there is a geophysical anomaly to the west of the known mineralized body as well as a distinct fault break along the eastern part of the ore body which down-dropped the ore to an unknown depth.
 Will this disseminated gold-copper deposit ever become a mine?
 This is unknown as it is very low-grade even though drilling shows it has about $2.6 billion in gold and copper metals at present prices (2018).
 So, now it depends on how much it will cost to recover those metals from the rock, and prices to build gold mines are not cheap.

 But a couple of things to think about - one is that this is a deeply eroded gold-copper deposit, and some of that gold eroded in the past 60 million years must be somewhere downstream.
 In addition, diamondiferous kimberlites in the nearby State Line district as well as scattered throughout the Laramie Range are also deeply eroded and as much as 2,500 feet of diamondiferous kimberlite pipes also eroded and those diamonds must be somewhere downstream in the Poudre River and other drainages.